guitarbeard/arduino-puzzle-box/README.md

 # arduino-puzzle-box
-a puzzle box powered by arduino
+- A puzzle box powered by arduino
+- While performing a correct task, a color changing LED will flicker
+- When a stage is completed, a green LED lights up
+- When all stages have been completed in the correct order, the color changing LED stays on and the box opens

 ## Stages:
 1. Push button for 2 seconds